Alessia Tornaghi

-Alessia Tornaghi (born 3 July 2003) is an Italian figure skater.
+Alessia Tornaghi (born 3 July 2003) is an Italian figure skater who currently competes for Bosnia and Herzegovina.

 She is a two-time Italian national champion and the 2019 Golden Bear of Zagreb champion.
 On the junior level, she is the 2019 JGP Italy bronze medalist.

 Personal life

 Alessia Tornaghi was born on 3 July 2003 in Milan, Italy.

 Career

 Early career

 Tornaghi began learning to skate in 2008.
 She was the 2015 Italian national novice champion and won seven medals internationally as an advanced novice.
 Tornaghi is the 2016 and 2017 Italian national junior silver medalist.

 2017–2018 season

 Tornaghi made her junior international debut at 2017 JGP Austria, where she finished 14th.
 She then won the silver medal at 2017 Cup of Nice, the gold medal at 2017 Leo Scheu Memorial, and placed sixth at 2017 Merano Cup.

 Tornaghi finished fourth at the 2018 Italian Championships behind Lucrezia Beccari, Lara Naki Gutmann, and Marina Piredda, after winning silver for the past two seasons.
 She finished her season with silver medals at 2018 Sofia Trophy and 2018 Coupe du Printemps and bronze medals at 2018 Jégvirág Cup and 2018 Egna Spring Trophy.